 High school is the gateway to the future, and we’re here to help guide our students to the best choice for them.

-In June 2019, Yakov Sundel was presented with the Rose Ruderman Scholars Award for bringing the Yachad club to YOY.
-“Yakov is a wonderful role model for fellow students at Yeshiva Ohr Yisrael.
-He is serious about his studies while also finding time to help others.”
-Each year, the foundation recognizes students across Boston who embody the traits of kindness and compassion, and who work to improve the lives of others.
+In June 2021, Sam Stolerov was presented with the Rose Ruderman Scholars Award.
+Each year, the foundation recognizes students across New England who embody the traits of kindness and compassion, and who work to improve the lives of others.